smnorris/bcfishobs/README.md

 ## Requirements

-- Python (tested with v3.6)
-- PostgreSQL/PostGIS (tested with v10.4/2.4.4)
+- PostgreSQL/PostGIS (tested with v10.4/2.4.4+)
-- GDAL and GDAL Python bindings
-- [fwakit](https://github.com/smnorris/fwakit) and a FWA database
+- a FWA database created by [fwapg](https://github.com/smnorris/bcdata)
+- GDAL
+- Python (>=3.6)
 - [bcdata](https://github.com/smnorris/bcdata)
+- wget, unzip, psql2csv

 ## Installation

-With `fwakit` and `bcdata` installed, all required Python libraries should be available, no further installation should be necessary.
+With `bcdata` installed (via `pip install --user bcdata`), all required Python libraries should be available, no further installation should be necessary.

 Download/clone the scripts to your system and navigate to the folder: